openlibhums/janeway/docs/md/task-and-email-logs.md

 -->

-## Exceptions to action logging

-There are exceptions to logging that are worth noting:

-- Contact messages are not logged.
-Instead they are simply stored as objects.
+## Non-workflow log entries

+There are email messages stored as log entries that are unrelated to the workflow.
+Contact messages are the first case of this kind of non-workflow log entry.